All Episodes

 I don't care that he's politically incorrect.

-So for me, it's a no brainer.
+So for me, it's a no-brainer.

 And at the end of the day, we will get the president we deserve.

-But I am saying this, and I I'm standing by this, and I mean this with all of my heart.
+But I am saying this, and I'm standing by this, and I mean this with all of my heart.

-I'm just telling you as you know, you will get the government you deserve, and those of you that have sabotage Trump and undermined him and cause the base to stay away from him.
+And those of you that have sabotaged Trump and undermined him and caused the base to stay away from him, if she's elected, you own this.

-You will own her Supreme Court decisions, you will own the 550% increase in refugees, you will own what illegal immigrants do because we have open borders.
+You will own what illegal immigrants do because we have open borders.

-You will own her tax increases her spending increases, you will own her idiocy of not recognizing radical Islam.
+You will own her idiocy of not recognizing radical Islam.

 You own it all.